Why are Trump and sex workers angry about shadow banning?

 On Thursday morning, United States President Donald Trump tweeted about how Twitter was "shadow banning" prominent republicans, presumably after reading reports that it wasn't auto-suggesting the names of members of his party when people searched for them on its app.
 "Not good," Trump said.
 "We will look into this discriminatory and illegal practice at once!
 Many complaints."
 But, while some people may appreciate what Twitter is doing, the company says this wasn't done on purpose -- it was simply a side effect of a change it made back in May aimed at cleaning up the platform.

 The issue, which Twitter says it's fixing, was simple: If you searched for, say, GOP Chairwoman Ronna McDaniel, simply typing the first few letters of her name wouldn't bring up her account.
 But the same couldn't be said for Democrats.
 Twitter's Product Lead, Kayvon Beykpour, explained that the behavioral ranking that caused this "doesn't make judgements based on political views or the substance of tweets."
-He said the problem was that Twitter's "usage of the behavior signals within search" made results seemed inaccurate, and as a result users could only find accounts like McDaniel's if they searched for her full name
+He said the problem was that Twitter's "usage of the behavior signals within search" made results seem inaccurate, and as a result users could only find accounts like McDaniel's if they searched for her full name

 Twitter "SHADOW BANNING" prominent Republicans.
 Not good.
 We will look into this discriminatory and illegal practice at once!
 Many complaints.— Donald J. Trump (@realDonaldTrump) July 26, 2018